platformsh/platformsh-docs/reference/toolstacks/php/README.md

 > **note**
 > You can check out the output of `ls /etc/php5/mods-available` to
-> see the up-to-date complete list of extenstions after you SSH into
+> see the up-to-date complete list of extensions after you SSH into
 > your environment.

 ### Use your own php.ini